 NOTE: 1.
 Request for conversion from M.Tech. to M.Tech. + Ph.D. dual degree will be considered after evaluating the research potential of the promising and motivated PG students at the end of the third semester of their program.

-- 2. If a student opts for the Dual Degree Program but cannot complete the requirements of a Ph.D., an exit option with the M.Tech. degree can be earned at the end of the final semester of the normal M.Tech.
+2. If a student opts for the Dual Degree Program but cannot complete the requirements of a Ph.D., an exit option with the M.Tech. degree can be carried at the end of the final semester of the normal M.Tech.
+Program by getting the with the M.Tech. degree can be earned at the end of the final semester of the normal M.Tech.
 Program by getting the M.Tech.
-Research Project examined in the standard manner as per the requirements for the award of an M.Tech. degree. - 3.
-The enhancement in the scholarship will be from the beginning of the fifth semester or from the date on which all requirements for the award of M.Tech. degree are fulfilled, whichever is later.
+Research Project examined in the standard manner as per the requirements for the award of an M.Tech. degree.

+3. The enhancement in the scholarship will be from the beginning of the fifth semester or from the date on which all requirements for the award of M.Tech. degree are fulfilled, whichever is later.